Moir\'{e} band theory for M-valley twisted transition metal dichalcogenides

-\textit{Moir\'{e} band models via the local displacement scheme---} The local displacement approach \cite{MacDonald2014} is an approximation scheme that can be used to construct accurate periodic effective models of the low-energy electronic states of semiconductor bilayers that have small relative twist angles ($\theta$) and/or lattice constant ratios ($\lambda$) close to one, and weak coupling between layers.
-This approach employs a family of Bloch Hamiltonians $H(\boldsymbol{\mathsf{d}})$ of (fictitious) crystalline insulator bilayers -- constructed as aligned stacks of the quasicrystal's constituent layers, but with lattice constants (of the top layer, for instance) that are artificially adjusted (if necessary) so that the top and bottom layers are characterized by the same Bravais lattice $\Lambda$ \footnote{For every $\bd\in\mathbb{R}^{2}$ the Bloch Hamiltonian $H(\boldsymbol{r},\boldsymbol{p}(\boldsymbol{r});\boldsymbol{\mathsf{d}})$ of the bilayer is $\Lambda$-periodic in $\boldsymbol{r}$ where $\Lambda$ is the Bravais lattice of the (arbitrarily chosen) bottom layer.
-The vertical separation between layers is fixed at each $\bd$ by minimizing energy.
-Therefore, we can (and will) choose the real-space Bravais lattice to be independent of $\bd$.
-The same is true of the unit cell $\Omega_{uc}$ (BZ) of $\Lambda$ ($\Lambda^{*}$).} -- parameterized by an in-plane relative displacement $\bd\in\mathbb{R}^2$ between layers.
-If $H(\bd)$ has time-reversal symmetry, then a set of WFs, denoted by $\ket{W_{I,\boldsymbol{R}}(\boldsymbol{\mathsf{d}})}$, can be constructed \cite{Brouder2007} for the set of isolated energy bands just above (below) the band gap at charge neutrality \footnote{That $H(\bd)$ has time-reversal symmetry is not a necessary criterion, but is valid in HfS$_2$ bilayers and simplifies our discussion.
-We also assume that at each $\bk\in\text{BZ}$ the set of isolated conduction (valence) bands remains energetically isolated from all other bands as $\bd$ is varied.
-Again, this is not necessary, but is convenient and valid in HfS$_2$ bilayers.}.
-We will assume that these WFs can be chosen such that the label $I$ decomposes into layer and orbital labels $I=(l,\alpha_{l})$, where $l=\mathfrak{b}$ and $l=\mathfrak{t}$ identify bottom and top layers, respectively; indeed, the identification of layer as a degree of freedom is essential and the main advantage of a Wannier-based approach.
-This type of Wannier construction is natural in weakly coupled bilayers and succeeds in HfS$_{2}$ bilayers.
-We denote the $\boldsymbol{\mathsf{d}}$-dependent WF matrix elements by $\bra{W_{(l,\alpha_{l}),\boldsymbol{R}}(\bd)}H(\boldsymbol{\mathsf{d}})\ket{W_{(l',\beta_{l'}),\boldsymbol{R}'}(\bd)}$ and their Bloch Fourier transforms by
+\twocolumngrid \textit{Appendix: Moir\'{e} band models via the local displacement scheme---} The local displacement approach \cite{MacDonald2014} is an approximation scheme that can be used to construct accurate periodic effective models of the low-energy (electronic) states in semiconductor bilayers that have small $\theta$ and/or $\lambda$ close to $1$, and weak coupling between layers.
+This approach employs a family of Bloch Hamiltonians $H(\boldsymbol{\mathsf{d}})$ for (fictitious) crystalline insulator bilayers -- constructed as aligned stacks of the quasicrystal's constituent layers, but with lattice constants (of the top layer, for instance) that are artificially adjusted (if necessary) so that the top and bottom layers are characterized by the same Bravais lattice $\Lambda$ \footnote{For each $\bd\in\mathbb{R}^{2}$, the Bloch Hamiltonian $H(\boldsymbol{x},\boldsymbol{p}(\boldsymbol{x});\boldsymbol{\mathsf{d}})$ of the crystal bilayer is $\Lambda$-periodic in $\boldsymbol{x}$, where $\Lambda$ is the Bravais lattice of the (arbitrarily chosen) bottom layer.
+We choose $\Lambda$ and its real-space $\Omega_{uc}$ (reciprocal space BZ) unit cell to be independent of $\bd$.
+The vertical separation between layers is fixed at each $\bd$ by minimizing energy.} -- that is parametrized by an in-plane relative displacement $\bd\in\mathbb{R}^2$ between layers.
+Our approach relies on identifying a set of Bloch-type vectors $\big|\tilde{\phi}_{I,\bk}(\bd)\big\rangle$ such that for each $\bd$ and each $\bk$ near VBM and/or CBM (the set of which we denote $\mathcal{K}\subset\text{BZ}$), $\big\{\big|\tilde{\phi}_{I,\bk}(\bd)\big\rangle\big\}_{I}$ spans the low-energy Hilbert space, and that are smooth over BZ such that they transform into localized orbitals \cite{Brouder2007}.
+We require, in addition, that those orbitals are localized in either the top or bottom layer.
+One potential way to achieve this, which is natural in weakly coupled bilayers, is to construct WFs \cite{Marzari2012}.
+AA-stacked crystalline homobilayers of 1T-MX$_2$ have TRS, and the set of six doubly-degenerate energy bands just above the band gap at charge neutrality, to which we restrict our focus, remains isolated for all $\bd$ \footnotemark[2].
+Thus, for each $\bd$, a set of WFs $\ket{W_{I,\boldsymbol{R}}(\boldsymbol{\mathsf{d}})}$ can be constructed \cite{Brouder2007} for those bands.
+These WFs can be chosen such that the label $I$ decomposes into layer- and orbital-type (which includes orbital structure and spin) labels $I=(l,\alpha_{l})$ \footnotemark[2], where $l=\mathfrak{b}$ and $l=\mathfrak{t}$ identify bottom and top layers, respectively; indeed, the identification of layer as a degree of freedom is essential and is the main advantage of a Wannier-based approach.
+Thus, the Bloch-type vectors $\big|\tilde{\psi}_{(l,\alpha_l),\boldsymbol{k}}(\boldsymbol{\mathsf{d}})\big\rangle$ defined by the inverse Bloch-Floquet transform \cite{Marzari2012} of the WFs $\ket{W_{(l,\alpha_l),\boldsymbol{R}}(\boldsymbol{\mathsf{d}})}$ satisfy the aforementioned criteria.
+The Hamiltonian matrix elements